top of page

 • You are not alone!
 Seek support from people around you

-• If you experience side effects with your treatment, ask your provider about switching to other options
+• If you experience side effects with your treatment, ask your provider if other options are available based on your healthcare needs

 Keep reading here